The

 Yet many, including many alleged "Christians", are under the

-of their compliance to legal regulations.
-These have not embraced
+function of their compliance to legal regulations.
+These have not

-the fundamental truth of the gospel.
-They have replaced the grace of
+embraced the fundamental truth of the gospel.
+They have replaced

 In Acts we find based in the church at Jerusalem a sect of